paruuy/helm-spring-boot/README.md

 # Helm Chart for Spring Boot Application

 This Helm chart is designed to deploy a Spring Boot application on Kubernetes.
-It includes manifests for Ingress, Service, and Deployment, allowing you to easily manage and deploy your Spring Boot application.
+It includes manifests for Ingress, Service, Deployment, ConfigMap (used to generate application.propertie file), ExternalSecret, PersistenVolume and PersistentVolumeC, allowing you to easily manage and deploy your Spring Boot application.

 ## Table of Contents